Black Mold in Air Conditioners

 For mold to grow, it needs two crucial things: moisture and a food source.
 Moisture can occur in a variety of ways, including from spills, leaks, and high humidity.
 As for the food source, it can range from wood to organic particles found in dust.

-Generally, an AC system doesn’t provide a perfect home for black mold to grow.
-That’s because Styrofoam channels and sheet metal ducts inside window units don’t offer a food source like wood to mold.
+Generally, the unit in your air conditioner doesn’t provide a perfect home for black mold to grow.
+That’s because Styrofoam channels and sheet metal ducts inside the AC unit doesn't offer a food source like wood to mold.
 However, dust usually collects in those places and that can allow mold growth.

 How Do I Get Rid Of Black Mold In My Air Conditioner?

-The following are practical steps you can take to get rid of black mold from your air conditioning system:
+The following are practical steps you can take to get rid of black mold and mildew from your air conditioner:

 1. Clean the Evaporator Coil

-Mold thrives in areas that are damp and well-shielded from sunlight.
-Therefore, it isn’t surprising to find mold has grown on the evaporator coil.
-The evaporator coil is enclosed with the plenum of the AC system and is damp and dark, providing the best conditions for mold growth.
+Black mold thrives in areas that are damp and well-shielded from sunlight.
+Therefore, it isn’t surprising to find black mold has grown on the evaporator coil.
+The evaporator coil is enclosed with the plenum of the unit in your air conditioner and is damp and dark, providing the best conditions for mold growth.

 The evaporator coil is designed to remove latent heat from the air passing through it.
-The growth of mold in the coil can directly affect the performance of the AC system.
+The growth of black mold in the coil can directly affect the performance of the unit in your air conditioner.
 Without good airflow, the evaporator coil won’t be able to perform efficiently.

-Ideally, you should have your evaporator coil cleaned on an annual basis to minimize the chances of mold growth.
+Ideally, you should have the evaporator coil in your AC unit cleaned on an annual basis to minimize the chances of mold growth.

 2. Replace Your Air Filter On a Regular Basis

-To prevent mold spores from getting circulated throughout your home by your AC system, replace the air filter regularly.
+To prevent mold from getting circulated throughout your home by the unit in your air conditioner, replace the air filter regularly.

 Preferably, once every three months.
 You should even increase the rate of replacement if you have a pet.
 In this case, you should consider doing the replacement on a monthly basis.